Nanda Kumar Deb Barma

-Nanda Kumar Deb Barma is a Tipra playwright, poet and lyricist from Tripura.
-He is known for his works of literature in Kokborok language and Kokborok Drama.
+Nanda Kumar Deb Barma is a Tipra playwright, poet, and lyricist from Tripura.
+He is known for literature in Kokborok language and Kokborok Drama.
 Nanda Kumar Deb Barma is author of novels such as Rung (2001), and compilations of works such as Thungnuk Bwchap (2015).
-He has been one of the active advocates for Kokborok development in the field of literature and education and is the president of Kokborok Sahitya Sabha.
+He has been one of the active advocates for Kokborok development of literature and education and is the president of Kokborok Sahitya Sabha.

-Life

-Nanda Kumar was born in Bishramganj, which is a small town and the headquarter of Sepahijala District in the Indian state of Tripura.

-Career

-He has published a number of poetry and drama books.
-Nanda Kumar Deb Barma is also a dramatist, having performed both drama and music on All India Radio and Doordarshan and other places.
-He is an editor at the Tripura Legislative Assembly and presently resides in the state's capital Agartala.

 Works

-This is the lists of plays written or directed by Nanda Kumar Deb Barma.
-Most of the plays were performed by casts from the Sampili Theatre Centre based at Tripura.

 Bubar, Mukunne, Kokkisa, Koktanghai, Mari, Randijwkma, Sikhok, Reg-Swnam, Bolongni Muktarwi Sarao, Koktun, Khotalbai, Kwplai, Kantomoni, Imangni Bwsarok, Shehi Bukhukswk Ha, Nuai, Rung, Sundurjak, Yapiri, Dogar, Longtoraini Eklobyo, Bwsak Kaisao, Da-kuphur, Chobani Swkang, Swkango Choba, Kotor Buma-Bwsa.